 The Bloated Self-Directed IRA

 Self-directed IRA companies come in many forms and sizes.
 Or should I say, fees and sizes?
 It seems that the larger the company, the higher the fees.
-Perhaps they offer exclusive services that justify these fees.
+Perhaps they offer exclusive services that justify their fee structure.
 Do you need exclusive services?
 What exactly are you paying for?
 Put your money in your IRA or your investment, not in their pocket.

 To do: Compare prices to make sure you are getting what you are paying for and understand the fees for your investment of choice.